Heading One). Or to make a phrase bold, you add two asterisks before and after it (e.g.,

 The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.

 You might be wondering why people use Markdown instead of a WYSIWYG editor.
 Why write with Markdown when you can press buttons in an interface to format your text?
-As it turns out, there are a couple different reasons why people use Markdown instead of WYSIWYG editors.
+As it turns out, there are several reasons why people use Markdown instead of WYSIWYG editors.

 Markdown is portable.
 Files containing Markdown-formatted text can be opened using virtually any application.
 If you decide you don’t like the Markdown application you’re currently using, you can import your Markdown files into another Markdown application.
 That’s in stark contrast to word processing applications like Microsoft Word that lock your content into a proprietary file format.